freeletics/khonshu/whetstone/README.md

 ## Navigator integration

-Whetstone has a special integration with the [MAD Navigator library](../navigator/README.md) and has `@NavDestination` annotation to also include the navigation setup in the generated code.
+Whetstone has a special integration with the [MAD Navigator library](../navigator/README.md) and has a `@NavDestination` annotation to also include the navigation setup in the generated code.

 It can be used like this and is added next to the